 I would like to design a post and beam structure in Chief Architect.
 How can I do this?

-There are a wide variety of post and beam construction styles, and a variety of methods that you can model this type of structure in Chief Architect, as well.
+There are a wide variety of post and beam construction styles, and a variety of different methods that can be used to model this type of structure in Chief Architect.
 In this example, a simple structure composed of posts, beams, and trusses is created.

 Select Framing from the list and click the Edit button.